New info medallions for the Canyon of Heroes

 Ticker tape parades originated in New York City after a spontaneous celebration held on October 29, 1886, during the dedication of the Statue of Liberty.
 The term referred to the use of the paper output of ticker tape machines, which were remotely-driven devices used in brokerage firms to provide updated stock market quotes.
 Today, the paper products are largely waste office paper that have been cut using conventional paper shredders.
 The city also distributes paper confetti.

-The newest granite strip (at 233 Broadway in front of the Woolworth building) commemorates the New York Yankees' 27th World Series championship and was installed on June 15, 2010.
-Below is an image from 2013.
-This may be evidence of an effort to better educate the public and explain and promote the Canyon of Heroes.
+Above: The newest granite strip (at 233 Broadway in front of the Woolworth building) commemorates the New York Yankees' 27th World Series championship and was installed on June 15, 2010.
+Below: an image from 2013.
+This may be evidence of an effort to better educate the public and promote the Canyon of Heroes.